outlearn-content/outlearn-modules/README.md

 < !-- @task, "text" : "Run the above code example on your own machine."-->
 ```

-If you also want to add a deliverable:
+If you also want to add a task deliverable:

 ```markdown
 < !-- @task, "hasDeliverable" : true, "text" : "Fork the repository above, fix the broken test, and submit a URL for your pull-request."-->